 I would never wish an eating disorder on my worst enemy.
 Recovery is one of the most rewarding experiences I have ever had, but it is also one of the most painful, and I would never wish that on anyone.
 I would never wish for someone to understand what it means to have an eating disorder, to live through the anxiety, obsession, and fear, and come out on the other side of it, but I do wish to be understood.
 Mental illness is unfortunately common but is often not addressed to the extent it should be or treated with the same level of importance as physical health – whether that be by medical professionals, in school, in the work place, etc. Stigma and misconceptions around mental illness as a whole, but especially eating disorders (from what I have experienced), falsely communicate and can attempt to minimize the true dangers of this disease to society.
-These misconceptions lead people who are struggling to be reluctant to seek help or open up to others (which is often crucial in recovery), and makes the world an incredibly difficult environment for recovery overall.
+These misconceptions lead people who are struggling to be reluctant to seek help or open up to others (which is often crucial in recovery), and make the world an incredibly difficult environment for recovery overall.
 My goal is to work to fight the stigma and correct misconceptions that perpetuate this unhealthy cycle in my community.
-The following are comments that were made to me by one of my friends.
-They initially shocked me and elicited an emotional response of frustration and anxiety, but when i consider these comments now, they truthfully convey the false idea of mental illness that I am trying to work against.
-These comments do not reflect poorly on my friend in my mind, especially because when I attempt to kindly and constructively correct her she is open-minded and willing to learn, but it does reflect on the failure of a system to provide adequate education about mental health.
+The following are various comments that have been made to me throughout my recovery.
+They initially shocked me and elicited an emotional response of frustration and anxiety, but when I consider these comments now, they truthfully convey the false idea of mental illness that I am trying to work against.
+These comments do not reflect poorly on those who made them in my mind, but they do reflect on the failure of a system to provide adequate education about mental health.

 “You were eleven?
 I didn’t even know that was possible; I thought anorexia was a teen thing.”